-A major cause of morbidity and mortality following allogeneic haematopoietic cell transplantation (HCT), which continues to limit the broader application of this therapy.
+Graft-versus-host disease (GVHD) is a major cause of morbidity and mortality following allogeneic haematopoietic cell transplantation (HCT).

 Occurs when donor T cells respond to host histoincompatible antigens on the host tissues.

-Current consensus is that clinical manifestations guide whether the signs and symptoms of graft-versus-host disease (GVHD) are acute, chronic, or an overlap syndrome.
+Current consensus is that clinical manifestations guide whether the signs and symptoms of GVHD are acute, chronic, or an overlap syndrome.

 Acute GVHD classically targets the skin, liver, and gastrointestinal tract.
 In contrast, chronic GVHD can involve almost any organ.